Hyperb0rean/itmo_fp/README.md

 - `union` in O(mlog(n/m + 1))
 - `delete` via `split` + `union`
 - `elements` into `list (k*V)` conversion
+- `foldr` for tree traversal
+- `rbtree_eqb` for tree comparison on equality

+Some prooven theorems:

 Based on